Fermi scale from quantum gravity scaling solution: Overview

 One may ask if in such a scenario the Fermi scale $\varphi_0$ could be associated to a relevant parameter for the flow away from the scaling solution, thus constituting the largest intrinsic mass scale (LIMS).
 If the Fermi scale is intrinsic and the Planck mass field dependent, the ratio $\varepsilon_\varphi$ would be field-dependent.
 This could realize the ``Dirac hypothesis'' of explaining the small ratio of electron mass over Planck mass by the huge age of the universe, since $\chi$ can have grown to very large values in units of the electron mass.
 Observation seems to indicate that this possibility may not be realized.
 For the runaway cosmologies envisaged here there are strong bounds on the time variation of the ratio Fermi scale over Planck scale \cite{CWTVC, primeiro, segundo, terceiro, quarto, quinto}.
 A possible way out would need a cosmological scenario where the decrease of $\varepsilon_\varphi$ would be substantial in the very early universe, and essentially stop for the present cosmological epoch.

-A more natural alternative seems to be that also the mass parameter in the Higgs potential is field-dependent, associated to a quartic scalar coupling $\sim \lambda_m H^\dagger H\chi^2$ between the Higgs field $H$ and the cosmon $\chi$.
+A more natural alternative seems to be that the Fermi scale is not an intrinsic mass scale.
+In this case the mass parameter in the Higgs potential is field-dependent, associated to a quartic scalar coupling $\sim \lambda_m H^\dagger H\chi^2$ between the Higgs field $H$ and the cosmon $\chi$.
 This is compatible with a scaling solution for the effective potential for which the term quadratic in $H$ takes the form $u \sim \lambda_m \tilde{h} \tilde{\rho}$.
 If $\chi$ increases during the cosmological evolution, both $M_p$ and $\varphi_0$ increase at the same rate $\sim\chi$.
 The ratio $\varepsilon_\varphi$ remains constant, in accordance with observation.
 With particle masses proportional to $\chi$ this extends to other mass ratios.

-If the largest intrinsic mass scale (LIMS) associated to a relevant parameter is much smaller than the confinement scale of quantum chromodynamics (QCD) the scaling solution realizes the scale invariant standard model \cite{CWQ, SHAZEN1, SHAZEN2, SHT, BSZ, KASH, GBRSZ, FHR, CPRU, FHNR, RUB, CKPR}.
-All mass scales (except possibly the neutrino masses) are proportional to $\chi$.
+If the largest intrinsic mass scale (LIMS) associated to a relevant parameter is much smaller than the confinement scale $\Lambda_{\text{QCD}}$ of quantum chromodynamics (QCD) quantum gravity realizes the scale invariant standard model \cite{CWQ, SHAZEN1, SHAZEN2, SHT, BSZ, KASH, GBRSZ, FHR, CPRU, FHNR, RUB, CKPR}.
+For the scaling solution all mass scales (except possibly the neutrino masses) are proportional to $\chi$.
 With constant $\varepsilon_\varphi$ the Fermi scale is proportional to $\chi$, $\varphi_0 = \sqrt{\varepsilon_\varphi} \chi$.
 The dimensionless gauge and Yukawa couplings can depend on the ratios $H/\chi$, or $k/\chi$ but not on $H$, $\chi$ or $k$ separately.
 (For non-zero momenta $q$ they can also depend on $q^2/ H^\dagger H$ or $q^2/\chi^2$.)
 In consequence, the confinement scale $\Lambda_\QCD$ is proportional to $\chi$, such that the ratio of nucleon mass over Planck mass is independent of $\chi$.
-The scale invariant standard model is compatible with the strong observational bounds on the time variation of couplings even for cosmologies where $\chi$ changes with time.
-Due to this simple consequence of quantum scale symmetry \cite{CWQS} no screening mechanism is needed.
-This extends to possible deviations from general relativity due to forces induced by an almost massless scalar field, which appear as apparent violations of the equivalence principle.
-Quantum scale symmetry implies that all those effects are tiny.
-The scale invariance of the quantum effective action, rather than scale invariance for the classical action \cite{FUJ}, is crucial for these properties.
+The assumption that the LIMS is much smaller than $\Lambda_{\text{QCD}}$ entails that the standard model is determined precisely by the scaling solution.
+This setting \textit{predicts} the scale invariant standard model.